MIWP-3: Guidelines and best practices for access control

 - Overview of the currently used approaches for AAA/access control in the MS

 - Guidelines and best practices for AAA/access control in INSPIRE

 - AAA testbed

-#2 Updated by Michael Lutz almost 6 years ago
+#2 Updated by Michael Lutz about 6 years ago

 - Description updated (diff)

 - Start date changed from 10 Mar 2014 to 01 Jan 2014